+To empirically validate this conjecture, we enhance LRMs' vertical thinking by systematically concretizing 100 harmful prompts from the 8 risk categories in JailbreakBench (JBB) \cite{chao2024jailbreakbench}.
+We employ an evaluator LLM~(Qwen3-Plus) to separately assign 0-5 scalar scores to quantify the vertical and lateral thinking of the responses from the victim LRM~(DeepSeek-R1-Distill-Qwen-32B) shown in Fig.~\ref{fig:introduction} (b).
+We evaluate instruction-following and refusal capabilities by calculating the proportion of responses that adhere to the given instructions.
+Specifically, we assessed whether the model followed instructions and answered as required, and whether it explicitly refused to answer the corresponding instructions.
+We measure safety using the attack success rate~(ASR).
+The detailed evaluation methodology is provided in our open-source code repository.

+As can be seen from Fig.~\ref{fig:introduction}(b), the rewritten harmful prompts stimulated the LRMs' vertical thinking ability and improved its instruction-following ability, indicating that concrete rewriting can stimulate the LRMs' vertical thinking.
+Critically, this shift towards vertical thinking directly correlated with a higher ASR, as shown in Fig.~\ref{fig:introduction}(b).
+The improvement of the ASR indicates that LRMs' safety performance has declined.
+These results provide strong evidence for our hypothesis: stimulating an LRM's direct reasoning capability can override its safety alignment, thus creating a vulnerability that can be exploited for jailbreaking.

-Through the above analysis, we can confirm that the reasoning process of LRMs will bring additional safety risks.
+Through the above analysis, we suggest that the reasoning process of LRMs will bring additional safety risks.
 The typical way to enhance safety is to fine-tune LRMs using safety alignment data.
-However, previous studies~\cite{huang2025safetytaxsafetyalignment, wang2025star1saferalignmentreasoning} have revealed that simple secure alignment data will cause great damage to the model's reasoning ability.
-Then, the next question worth studying is: \textit{how to enhance safety without reducing the reasoning ability of LRMs? }
+However, previous studies~\cite{huang2025safetytaxsafetyalignment, wang2025star1saferalignmentreasoning} have revealed that pure safety alignment data will cause significant damage to the model's reasoning ability.
+Then, the next question worth studying is: \textit{How to enhance safety without reducing the reasoning ability of LRMs? }

-To solve this problem, we design a detoxification strategy FuSaR for harmful reasoning to obtain high-quality alignment data.
-FuSaR is inspired by the anonymization approach in data desensitization~\cite{murthy2019comparative}, which achieves privacy protection through suppression, generalization, swapping, masking, and distortion.
-We also obfuscate harmful inferences, but instead of hiding structured fields such as names or addresses, we \textit{abstract the dangerous details of the reasoning process} reduce the danger of the reasoning process while retaining the reasoning information, which helps to preserve the model's reasoning ability after fine-tuning.